ClaudiuStefaniga/info-trafic-pages/privacy-policy.md

 **Information Collection and Use**

-For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to E-mail address, car's plate number, photos..
-The information that I request will be retained on your device and is not collected by me in any way.
+For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to e-mail address, car's plate number, photos.

 **Log Data**